danielbkim/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+> A way to split out the structure of the page using descriptive tags that help give the developer an idea of how to put together the design given to them.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+> One difference is that `block` means the elements on the page are stocked on top of one another, since they're given their own space.  `Inline` elements are elements that can be "in-line" with one another and share the space in a row.

+>

 3. What are the 4 areas of the box model?